StratifyLabs/StratifyBlog/content/device/2013-10-04-An-Easy-to-Use-Digital-Filter.md

 ---

 ![Fourier Series](/images/316px-Fourier_Series.svg)

 I want to share one of my favorite digital filters I commonly use with sensor input with microcontrollers.
 It is called the exponential moving average (aka EMA).
-It's what is known in the "biz" as an infinite impulse response filter (IIR) which means each input value affects the output for initinity.
+It's what is known in the "biz" as an infinite impulse response filter (IIR) which means each input value affects the output for infinity.
 But more importantly, being an IIR filter means it only requires a small amount of RAM and computing power which is great for microcontrollers.

 Before we look at my favorite filter, let's do a  hyper-brief intro to filters.